cyrilletuzi/vscode-angular-schematics/README.md

 `"component-class-suffix": [true, "Component", "Page", "Modal"]`.

-This will override the defaults, and now the extension will ask which component type you want based on this suffixes list.
+Now the extension will ask which component type you want based on this suffixes list.

-#### Angular >= 9
+#### Angular >= 9 suffixes

 Why is the config managed via TSLint components suffixes?
 Because Angular CLI >= 9 introduces a new `type` option for component generation, to change the component's suffix.